 For two years FDR tried to move Thanksgiving to the third Thursday in November in a bid “to aid retail business by producing a longer Christmas shopping season.”
-When this experiment failed, the holiday returned to it’s traditional date.
+When this experiment failed, the holiday returned to its traditional date.
 However, in recent years the retail industry has fought back against the turkey and simply started the official shopping season during Thanksgiving.
-More and more stores are giving consumers the choice to cut short time giving thanks with their families to search for the best deal.
+Walmart, Best Buy and Macy’s are among the stores that are giving consumers the choice to cut short time giving thanks with their families to search for the best deal.
 Unfortunately, for many of the workers needed to staff these stores the choice was made for them.
-In response to having to work the holiday one Walmart worker wrote “when my kids tell me they don’t need a big turkey on Thanksgiving and they don’t want anything for Christmas, they just want to be with me, it’s hard to be thankful.”
+In response to having to work the holiday one Walmart worker wrote: “when my kids tell me they don’t need a big turkey on Thanksgiving and they don’t want anything for Christmas, they just want to be with me, it’s hard to be thankful.”

 It is easy to see how far we have strayed from the Christmas spirit when we see a story about a worker being killed while manning a Black Friday sale at Walmart.
 It is harder to search within ourselves and see the need for individual change.
 While we can hope that we would all act differently if placed in that situation, the fact is I do not think any of those shoppers woke up on a Friday morning thinking that they would literally kill for a deal.